Njmcq/iCloud-Control/README.md

 - **Download selected item**: download previously removed files from iCloud.
 - **Publish public link**: places a link to the selected file in your clipboard.
 - **Exclude selected item from iCloud**: using the .nosync file extension, files in an iCloud-based directory will not sync with the service.
+- **Restore selected items**: removes the .nosync extension from files, reverting them to their original file type.

 While Apple incorporated similar functionality into macOS 10.15 Catalina, the native method does not allow for removing local selected items in bulk if the mass selection includes files already removed.